Mayor Harrell forms work group to tackle public drug use

 The day after his vote against the original bill, Lewis, whose district includes downtown, released an outline of desired changes he’d like to establish before reconsidering the prosecution vote, including a new therapeutic court to replace the now-defunct Community Court and additional resources to encourage pretrial diversion to treatment for those dealing with addiction.

-The idea, Lewis says, is to make the now nearly inevitable adoption of the bill actionable and create nonpunitive pathways for people to receive help.
+The idea, Lewis says, is to adopt a local bill that can be enforced and creates nonpunitive pathways for people to receive help.

 “I think that this can be a catalytic moment to align the council, the mayor, the city attorney and the provider community on using pretrial diversion, as sort of the hook to get the resources for those disorders,” Lewis said.